jimmyng94/PawBeat/README.md

 * WiringPi

 #### 3. Make the pawpulse.cpp executable
-To make the pawpulse executable file navigate into the "Software" folder and use the "CMakeLists.txt" file.
+To make the pawpulse executable file navigate into the "Software" folder and use the `CMakeLists.txt` file.
 This is done by running the following code:
 ```
 cmake .
 make
 ```
-A new executable with the name "pawpulse" should now be available in the "Software" folder.
+A new executable with the name `pawpulse` should now be available in the "Software" folder.

 #### 4. Make the pawpulseWebClient.cpp executable
-To make the pawpulseWebClient executable file navigate into the "Software" folder and use the "pawpulseWebClient.mk" makefile.
+To make the pawpulseWebClient executable file navigate into the "Software" folder and use the `pawpulseWebClient.mk` makefile.
 This is done by running the following code:
 ```
 make -f pawpulseWebClient.mk
 ```
-A new executable with the name "pawpulseWebClient" should now be available in the "Software" folder.
+A new executable with the name `pawpulseWebClient` should now be available in the "Software" folder.

 #### 5. Run software